Extra Meaty Baby Back Ribs

 Slow Cooked Fall Off The Bone Tender Rack of Ribs

-Cook the ribs just long enough – always tightly sealed in foil and then roast them uncovered for about 15 minutes to brown the surface.
+Cook the ribs just long enough – always tightly sealed in foil (allow 2.5 to 3 hours depending on the total weight) and then roast them uncovered for about 15 minutes to brown the surface.

 Ever tried to roast a large piece of meat and found, half way through the cooking process, that it would be nice to have some wiggle room in the pan?